This post may contain affiliate links. Please read our disclosure policy.

 What Are Cream Scones?

-Cream scones, traditionally relished during British afternoon tea, differ from butter scones in their main ingredient: heavy cream.
+Cream scones, traditionally enjoyed during British afternoon tea, differ from butter scones in their main ingredient: heavy cream.
 This cream-based approach results in scones that are soft and flaky, adding a luxurious touch to each bite.
 Moreover, using heavy cream simplifies the recipe by eliminating the need to incorporate butter into the dry mix.
 Consequently, you get to enjoy scones that are not only faster to prepare but also lighter and irresistibly tender.

 Ingredients